remnrem/luna-doc/docs/ref/masks.md

 - Annotations used in masking (i.e. the _input_ of the `MASK` command) can still be scored with fraction-of-a-second resolution, however, such as arousal events.
-In this case, Luna evaluates epochs as _containing at least one_ arousal event versus _not containing any_ arousal events.
+In this case, by default Luna evaluates epochs as _containing at least one_ arousal event versus _not containing any_ arousal events.
+The `+` special syntax (`+annotation`) will mask only if `annotaiton` spans the entire epoch.

 !!! hint "Masks with finer temporal resolution"
-    To achieve a mask with
-    a finer temporal resolution, you can always set the epoch size to be smaller (e.g. `EPOCH len=1`) before applying the mask (and it can be reset back to `len=30` or another value after `RESTRUCTURE`-ing the data).
-However, epochs cannot be smaller than the EDF [record size](manipulations.md#record-size), and so there is currently no effective way to achieve mask EDFs at _sample-point_ levels of temporal resolution.
+    To achieve a mask with a finer temporal resolution, you can always set the epoch size to be smaller (e.g. `EPOCH len=1`) before applying the mask (and it can be reset back to `len=30` or another value after `RESTRUCTURE`-ing the data).

 ### Mask modes